 Hello!
 I’m Hazel Katherine Larkin and I’m a (single) mother, feminist, writer, teacher, student, doula, victim / survivor of incest, trafficking, date rape, sexual assault, intimate partner violence, abusive and neglectful parents, and a coffee drinker.
 My feminism informs how I live, parent, work, and move through the world.

 My daughters are 16 and 18, and have taught me more than any other person, place, or thing in the world.
 I am pleased, proud, and humbled to be their mum, and to be journeying with them as they grow towards womanhood.

 For as long as I can remember, I’ve been fascinated by words.
 I was reading before I was three, and writing my own little stories by the time I was four.
 At the age of 12, I was published for the first time, and my work has been published ever since.
 For ten years, I lived and worked in Asia (Singapore, India and Indonesia mainly), where I wrote for stage, screen and publication.

 Much of what I write is from my own personal experience.
 I am very much of the opinion that there is nothing unique about what I think, or how I feel about things: If I’m having an experience, chances are someone else has had the same experience before me, or will after me.
 The difference is, I am willing to talk and write about how I feel and think about these experiences.
 It was in that vein that I published my memoir ‘Gullible Travels’ in November of 2015.

-Teaching is one of my passions – I have taught, and delivered lectures in Dublin City University, Trinity College Dublin, The Liberties College, Dublin.
-I also have workshops that I deliver to midwives, doulas, and other birthworkers (my next one will be in Cork in November).
+Teaching is one of my passions – I have taught, and delivered lectures in Dublin City University, Trinity College Dublin, University College Dublin, and The Liberties College, Dublin.
+I also have workshops that I deliver to midwives, doulas, and other birthworkers.